Sinan Pasha Mosque (Prizren): History

-It is widely considered that the stones used to build the mosque were taken from nearby Saint Archangels Monastery, a Serbian Orthodox monastery founded by Serbian Emperor Stefan Dušan.
-In fact, parts of the former monastery can be seen in the mosque.
-The monastery, which was abandoned after the arrival of the Ottomans in the 16th century, had fallen to ruins by the 17th century.
-Hasan Kaleshi, an Albanian historian, sustained in 1972 that Sofi Sinan Pasha couldn't have possibly ordered any monastery destruction as this was impossible without a Sultan decree, rather, he ordered the use of the spare stones to a better deed as ordered by the Sultan.

 Description

 The mosque covers roughly 14 m by 14 m and is square in shape.
 It has one large dome and another smaller half-dome that covers the mihrab, which is painted and has a stalactite hood.
 The mosque's walls are 1.65 m thick and its minaret, which is topped by a conical structure covered by lead, is 43.5 m in height.

 The walls and dome inside Sinan Pasha Mosque were painted in the 19th century, mostly of floral patterns and Qur'an verses.
 The minbar is painted with floral motives.
 Both the large dome and the half-dome of the mosque are covered with lead.
 The stone flooring of the mosque and the carpentry are original.

 Preservation concerns

 Rain, which over time has entered the mosque via holes in the roof, has caused the loss of some original paintings on the walls and has led to the detachment of some of the wall plaster.
 Stones of the façade have faced weathering.

 Abdullah Gërguri worked on a series of repairs of the murals, particularly in the 1970s.

-In early 2000 the cost to rehabilitate the building was estimated at about €500,000 by UNESCO.
+In early 2000 the cost to rehabilitate the building was estimated at €500,000 by UNESCO.